oceanprotocol-archive/OEPs/7/README.md

 Steps:

-1. A PUBLISHER, using the KEEPER, register the new ASSET providing the DID and the attribute to resolve the provider
+1. A PUBLISHER, using the KEEPER, register the new Resource (ie. ASSET) providing the DID and the DID of the Provider acting as Public service returning the DDO of the Resource (ASSET)
-1. The KEEPER register the ASSET using the OceanMarket Smart Contract and after of that register the identity using the IdRegistry Smart Contract.
+1. The KEEPER register the Resource using the Service Agreement Smart Contract and after of that register the identity using the DidRegistry Smart Contract.
 In this point, the attribute is raised as a new event
 1. The PUBLISHER publish the DDO in the metadata-store/OCEANDB provided by PROVIDER
-1. A CONSUMER (it could be a frontend application or a backend software), having a DID and using a client library (Python or Javascript) get the **provider** attribute associated to the DID directly from the KEEPER
+1. A CONSUMER (it could be a frontend application or a backend software), having a DID and using a client library (Python or Javascript) get the **service-ddo** attribute associated to the DID directly from the KEEPER
 1. The CONSUMER, using the provider public url, query directly to the provider passing the DID to obtain the DDO